AthanasiosNathanail/Generative-AI-for-Seismic-Data-Enhancement/README.md

 # Generative AI for Seismic Data Enhancement
- A novel workflow for fine-tuning Stable Diffusion Models for domain specific applications
+ A novel workflow for fine-tuning Stable Diffusion Models for domain-specific applications

 # Overview
 This research explores the use of generative AI, specifically the state-of-the-art Stable Diffusion model, to generate and enhance 2D images of seismic amplitude maps.
 Seismic imaging plays a vital role in geosciences, particularly for evaluating subsurface structures and assessing the potential for carbon capture and storage (CCS).
 However, obtaining high-resolution seismic data is often expensive and logistically challenging, especially in regions where data is scarce or unavailable.